 If you’re a photographer, Willemstad won’t disappoint with so many distinctive bridges, many-hued historical buildings and cobbled pedestrian streets.
 Its people are just as colorful as its buildings.
 While there’s never a shortage of interesting sights in the capital, it can be fun to sit at a waterfront bar with a cocktail while watching the sunset, or riding Queen Emma Pontoon Bridge as she opens and closes for the ships that pass her way.

-Judging from our short snorkeling experience around the hotel, the SCUBA diving in that clear azure water must be as spectacular as the brochures promise.
+Judging from our short snorkeling experience around our hotel, the diving in that clear azure water must be as spectacular as the brochures promise.

 Impressions of the food in Curacao